 Happy October!
-This month, we celebrate Attachment Parenting Month among other important observances such as ACEs awareness.
+This month, we celebrate Attachment Parenting Month among other important observances such as awareness of ACEs (Adverse Childhood Experiences).

 For many people, October brings with it a change in seasons.
 Transitions can be rejuvenating.

-You may have noticed that API’s homepage has a new look with new verbiage and direction.
+You may have noticed that API’s homepage has a new look with different verbiage and direction.
 Note the new logo and organizational name at the top of the homepage.

 API has been a very effective organization within the parent education and support field for more than 25 years.
 We have raised awareness internationally to the importance of nurturing parent-child attachment to healthy child outcomes.

-This October, we introduce you to the next stage in API’s evolution…Nurturings, a new kind of parenting resource that aims to spark flourishing for parents, children, families, and communities.
+This October, we introduce you to the next stage in API’s evolution…Nurturings, a different kind of parenting resource that aims to spark flourishing for parents, children, families, and communities.

 We’ve seen parents struggle with overwhelming disruptions in their everyday family life…such as, but not limited to, the pandemic…and become evermore stressed-out, seeking advice from the online treadmill that is, yes, helping us survive social distancing but that also drowns us in information.
 The result is parenting advice that promotes isolation and often frustration rather than flourishing.

 Nurturings is designed to be a reliable guidepost to families while also empowering parents.
 We aim to deliver what you and every parent needs to flourish:

 - The space to learn and share broad research and experiences about healthy, effective parenting;